Ideas from Peter Thiel’s Breakfast Table

 And the unveiling has only just begun.
 Thiel writes, “DISC has lost control of the narrative.”
 Some sixty-five percent of Americans have their doubts about Lee Harvey Oswald’s riflery and indulge in more elaborate explanations of the assassination of John F Kennedy, preferring the company of the mafia, Fidel Castro, and the CIA.
 Nearly half of Americans have unwrapped the explanation of Jeffrey Epstein’s death to find no evidence of suicide.
 Meanwhile, Thiel lays out questions about Covid as piles of fraud, threats and startling terms of art: wasted tax dollars, bioweapons, gain of function research – questions that only Anthony Fauci and the “National Institutes of Health apparatchiks” could answer.
 And how could Brazil ban X without the backing of the US?

-Thiel’s vision for truth and reconciliation is a grand spectacle.
-Indeed, Thiel is an entrepreneur in the old sense, from its earliest applications – one who “gets up” entertainments.
-Thiel’s vision casts the government and the institutions of DISC as the reluctant stars in a carnival of conspiracy theories that would entertain the public and dominate their attention.
+Thiel’s vision for truth and reconciliation is a grand spectacle and fitting for an entrepreneur in the old sense, which draws its meaning from the French entreprendre, meaning to undertake.
+It was adopted by the English language in the early 1800s as one who undertakes a musical or theatrical production.
+From its earliest applications, the entrepreneur is one who “gets up” entertainments.
+The government and the institutions of DISC are the reluctant stars in his carnival of conspiracies.
 The demands for reports, records, testimony, data would enlarge and spread to consume every resource in an effort to deliver the truth about who shot JFK, and who knows how far back it goes or how far it reaches.
-There must be more unveiling.
+There must be more unveiling to entertain and dominate the public.

-Steve Bannon had a more modest phrase for Thiel’s so-called truth and reconciliation – “the way to deal with them is to flood the zone with shit.”
+The knee-jerk description for Thiel’s unveiling –his so-called truth and reconciliation– tends towards Steve Bannon’s more colorful phrase – “the way to deal with them is to flood the zone with shit.”
+But this is incomplete.

-The survivors of this war between the internet and the ancien regime only hope to inspire the author with a love of something more appealing than swimming in Steve Bannon’s pool.
+The survivors of this war between the internet and the ancien regime only hope to inspire the author with a love of something more appealing than spending time in Bannon’s pool.